Insurance AI Governance

 Insurance AI governance before the regulator comes knocking

-We will map your AI systems against current NZ legislation, identify the governance gaps, and build a programme that protects your policyholders and your licence.
+Our consultants will map your AI systems against current NZ legislation, including FMA conduct obligations, RBNZ solvency standards, the Privacy Act 2020, and the Fair Trading Act 1986.
+We will identify the governance gaps and build a compliance programme that protects your policyholders and your licence.
 Start with a no-obligation assessment.

 View All Services